Alamofire + AlamofireObjectMapper

 token-based request fails with an HTTP 401, theauth

-token to request new tokens from the api. - If the refresh succeeds, the app should parse the new tokens and retry failed requests with these new tokens.
+token to request new tokens from the API. - If the refresh succeeds, the app should parse the new tokens and retry failed requests with these new tokens.
 The app should use these new tokens from now on.

 - If the refresh request fails, the app should delete all tokens and logout the user.
 If the app requires a logged in user, the app should show a login screen.

-automatically notified about every failing request and lets you determine if a
+, which is a protocol that we can implement and inject into Alamofire.
+It’s automatically notified about all failing request and lets you determine if a request should be retried or not.

 Let’s demonstrate this by faking a failing request.
 First, add an auth

-to ApiRoute
+route to ApiRoute

 , using auth

 as path.
-The static api will always give us the same
+The static api will always give us the same auth token, but it’s good enough for demo purposes.

 Second, add a new Auth